 It helps to reduce puffiness and inflammation while also encouraging circulation, which can help to reduce dark circles and brighten up tired eyes.

 Morning Skincare Routine for Mature Skin (Women 40+)

-I have a large glass of water at the ready on my bedside table so I can take my thyroid meds and drink a full glass of water first thing in the morning!
+I have a large glass of water ready on my bedside table to take my thyroid meds and drink a full glass of water first thing in the morning!